Skip to content

 WebSocket Use Case Clarification

-The only messages your app can send to SmartHQ over the WebSocket are Publish Messages, which configure account-level and device-level event messages you want to receive.
+The only messages your app can send to SmartHQ over the WebSocket are Event Configuration Messages, which configure account-level and device-level event messages you want to receive.
 To send commands to devices or make other Digital Twin API requests, you must call the Digital Twin API over HTTPS — these operations cannot be performed over the WebSocket.

 Endpoint

 Your application must connect to the appropriate WebSocket endpoint for the user.
 GET /v2/websocket (Digital Twin API) returns the WebSocket URL.
-Your application can then connect to the WebSocket for as long as the access token remains valid.
+Your application can then connect to the WebSocket for as long as the access token is valid.

 Request: